9th Conference of the International Association for Tourism Economics

 3:15 PM – 3:45 PM Coffee break

-7:00 PM Gala Diner – Disney Dining Room @ Rosen College
+7:00 PM Wine Tasting and Gala Dinner – Disney Dining Room @ Rosen College (Room 124)

 Friday, May 24th